-I appreciated these comments by John MacArthur, which I came across recently:
+I appreciated these comments by John MacArthur that I came across recently:

 When people are blessed with regular, in-depth preaching and teaching of Scripture, they may become so enamored with their knowledge of God’s Word that they become self-satisfied with that knowledge and forsake the effort to live out the profound truths they have come to understand.
 But a true believer will not be inwardly satisfied with merely knowing the Word.
 His conscience and the prompting of the indwelling Holy Spirit will keep convicting him of his failure until he becomes obedient.